ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 ---

 ### STEP 2B: Validate Completeness
-If the input lacks sufficient information for a valid user story, pause and request clarification.
-Do not proceed to evaluation until conversion is complete.
+If the input lacks sufficient information for a valid user story, **do not proceed**.
+Instead, list any specific clarifying questions that must be answered.

 ---